 If the problem persists, and your telescope is a commercial unit less than about 20 years old, it’s almost certainly not your mirror cell.
 If your scope is older or homemade, consult a forum like Cloudy Nights or your local astronomy club – it might be time for some modifications.

 If you’ve ruled out the primary mirror or its cell – which you’ll likely be able to do in just a few minutes – the root cause is almost certainly either the secondary mirror or its support, which can be fixed, albeit with some work and expense involved.

-If the astigmatism still persists after re-mounting, it’s likely that your secondary mirror is just not very good quality.
+If the astigmatism still persists after re-mounting, likely, your secondary mirror is just not very good quality.
 This is fairly common.
-Thankfully, secondary mirrors are pretty standard in the industry and you can order a new one from a company like Antares, AstroSystems, or Ostahowski, which will provide a quality guarantee with your new secondary mirror.
+Thankfully, secondary mirrors are pretty standard in the industry, and you can order a new one from a company like Antares, AstroSystems, or Ostahowski, which will provide a quality guarantee with your new secondary mirror.

 Visibility: Blue, red, or purple halos around bright objects